anugrah3199/Tasker/README.md

 # Tasker-Challenging Task submission
 Hello Welcome to tasker!

 This is a simple task management application, where you can list your daily tasks.
-You can also catergorize them based on their status.
+You can also categorize them based on their status.
 ##It's front-end made up of.

     HTML